revpwn/revpwn.github.io/Writeups/rev/SunshineCTF-UselessVM/README.md

     ((&mut[u8])CONCAT88(puVar1,uVar2),(Range<usize>)CONCAT88(0xe080,local_38));
 ```

-It's still messy, but it's at least an improvement as we have local variables and can actually rename, change, and more easily check verify the instructions operations.
+It's still messy, but it's at least an improvement as now we have local variables and can actually rename, change, and more easily verify the instructions operations.

 ## Reverse Reverse!